RinMinase/ng-charts/README.md

 <h1 align="center"> Angular Chart.js </h1>

+## Introduction

-### Beautiful charts for Angular2 based on ng2-chartjs.
+Beautiful charts for Angular2 based on ng2-chartjs.
 This library is updated for usage with Angular 9 and removes chart.js as a peer dependency.

-# Usage & Demo
+## Usage & Demo

-## Installation
+### Installation

 1. You can install ***ng-charts*** using npm